splunk/public-o11y-docs/gdi/opentelemetry/configure-remove.rst

 .. _configure-remove:

 *********************************************************************
-Remove data to ingest using the Collector
+Control data to ingest using the Collector
 *********************************************************************

 .. meta::